small things that help you notice something

 "There are," Vrix-9 admitted, "some inconsistencies."

-"We have a whole incident category," Scout Unit 7 interrupted, "that is just hats.
+"We have a whole incident category," Scout Unit 7 interrupted, because it had been wanting to raise this since the briefing, "that is just hats.
 Hundreds of separate historical events that are, causally speaking, completely inexplicable and involve —"

 "They did that," said Janet.